Honorary Degree Procedures

 Anyone is free to submit a nomination of an honorary degree candidate to the Honorary Degrees Committee, though a nomination to the committee does not guarantee selection or approval.
 The Honorary Degrees Committee brings a slate of recommended nominations to the full Board of Trustees for approval.
 The president of the university selects degree recipients from the list of approved nominees.

 Nominations of honorary degree candidates must be submitted in writing and should include the candidate's name; current position or affiliation; the rationale in support of the nomination; Brandeis connection, if any; and, whenever possible, information about special outreach to or other means of contacting the nominee.
 Nominations can be submitted online by filling out the nomination form.

 The most important element of the nomination is the rationale, which explains why the nominee is deserving of an honorary degree from Brandeis University.
-Nominations should be sent to Ms. Ellen de Graffenreid, Office of Communications, MS 136, Brandeis University, 415 South Street, Waltham, MA 02453.
+Nominations should be sent to Steven Locke, Office of the General Counsel, MS 128, Brandeis University, 415 South Street, Waltham, MA 02453.